Nolan X-Lite X-1002 Helmet

 Helmet Size and Fit

-and fitting a motorcycle helmet), with one
+and fitting a motorcycle helmet), with one exception.

-narrower than normal, and it can place a lot of pressure on the temples
+than normal, and it can place a lot of pressure on the temples

-and upper jaw of motorcyclists with
+and upper jaw of motorcyclists with "earth" shaped

-the helmet weights of every helmet we've reviewed.
+helmet weights of every helmet we've reviewed.
 The X-1002 is

 On the plus side, the X-1002 does not feel anywhere near

 the X-1002 on the scales, and we re-weighed it using a different

 scale as a cross check.
 The helmet carries its weight well and

-doesn't have the heavy feeling of mass that
+doesn't have the heavy feeling of mass that characterizes the

-nice graphic pattern or other colors would
+unexceptional.
+A nice graphic pattern or other colors would

 We still recommend the